 - Employee education and competence validation

 - Collecting clinical outcomes data, patient perception data, trending and analysis of performance measurement data and evaluations of all sentinel events

-Site of care matters
+Site of Care Matters

 Hospitals have historically administered infusion services through their outpatient department.
 While common, this is also the most expensive method for delivering infusions.

 When it comes to administering infusion drugs, payers mandate that hospitals establish cost-effective alternative sites of care (ASOCs) to administer those infusion therapies and retain payer reimbursements.
 To build a viable plan for keeping those patients and their associated reimbursement dollars in the hospital system, it’s important to think critically.
 We’ve identified essential component parts of an overarching specialty fpharmacy infusion strategy that is designed to keep patients and their associated dollars inside the hospital’s system.
-To learn more, request our newest white paper by clicking here:
+To learn more, request our newest white paper by clicking the link below: